Nerts: Play

 A game of Nerts is typically played as a series of hands.
 Between hands, scores are tallied and the cards are sorted and given back to the players or teams that played them.
 After the cards are returned, the decks are shuffled and set up for the next hand and the process is repeated until a player wins.

-During a hand, players do not take turns: instead, they play simultaneously, and may play cards onto one another's Lake cards.
+During a hand, players do not take turns.
+Instead, they play simultaneously, and may play cards onto one another's Lake cards.
 There are four areas that a player or team uses: the Lake, the River, the Stream, and the Nerts pile.
 The Lake is the central area, used to score points, which any player or team may use by building suited piles in ascending order without doubles.
 The River is a 4-columned personal area that a player or team uses by cascading and/or playing cards from columns of alternating color and descending order (like the tableau piles in Solitaire).
 The Stream is a pile that is continually flipped (usually in groups of three cards at a time) in search of cards to play into the Lake or River.
-The Nerts pile is a 13-card pile that players try to get rid of cards from one at a time, from the top of the pile, into available Lake or River destinations.
+The Nerts pile is a 13-card pile which players try to get rid of cards from one at a time, from the top of the pile, into available Lake or River destinations.
 The first player or team to successfully get rid of their Nerts pile calls or shouts "Nerts".
 Once "Nerts" is called all play for that hand stops.

 In a hand, players or teams earn points determined by a formula using the number of cards played into the Lake subtracted by twice the number of cards remaining in the Nerts pile.
 Awarding 10-point bonuses to players or teams that call Nerts is a fairly common practice.
-Generally a game is played to a set score like 100 points, in which case players will play as many hands as needed until a winner emerges.
+Generally a game is played to a set score like 100 points.
+In that case players will play as many hands as needed until a winner emerges.
 Sometimes the endgame condition is when the difference between the highest score and the lowest score exceeds some value, such as 100.
 On occasion, players keep tallies of games won instead of adding hand scores and then use the tallies to determine a winner.
 It is also common for players or teams to receive negative hand and game scores.